 The Baldcypress Nature Center features a variety of exhibits and programs that will enhance your visit with the well displayed natural and cultural history of the Trap Pond area.
 The exhibitions include an 18’ replica bald cypress tree, a 500-gallon floor aquarium, and a waterfall with the fish species found at Trap Pond.

 The park offers many programs, but they are often not advertised.
 The best way to find out about current events is by calling nature centers at (302) 875-5153.
 You may also try the Trap Pond State Park website.
-Events are listed on the bottom of the page.
+Events are listed at the bottom of the page.

 The main picnic area at Trap Pond State Park is located by the nature center.
 Locals visit the park mostly on weekends.
 On weekdays the area is often almost empty.
 It is a beautiful spot, so if your campsite is away from the water, you may come here for the views.